Ode to Toro

 Goodbye my favorite leaf blower.

-His last, pitiful little puff was nothing like the strong wind he was known for in his heyday.
+His last, pitiful puff was nothing like the strong wind he was known for in his heyday.
 He had gone from gale force to barely a breeze in a matter of seconds.
-I left the beat-up old guy splayed out on the deck, right where he fell, in hopes that my mechanically-gifted husband might conjure a way to resuscitate him.
+I left the beat-up old guy splayed out on the deck, right where he fell, in hopes my mechanically-gifted husband might find a way to resuscitate him.

-When Frank arrived, I ushered him to where Toro lay helpless, his nose cone still proudly hanging on by the duct tape I had put in place years before.
-Without any to-do, Frank calmly, and with a surprising lack of emotion, officially pronounced my Toro dead.
+When Frank arrived, I ushered him to where Toro lay helpless, his nose cone still proudly hanging on by the duct tape I’d put in place years before.
+Without any to-do, Frank calmly——and with a surprising lack of emotion——officially pronounced my Toro dead.

 “That’s it?”
 I asked, trailing him into the house.
 “You’re not even going to fiddle with it?”
 He was the king of fiddling.